hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

 # NodeJS-SocketIO-Redis-Python-Nginx

+**DISCLAIMER: this branch will contain a Django application.
+This is not finished yet, and this branch may be rebased**

 Simple *Node.JS* + *Socket.IO* application integrated to *Python* using *Redis* and published to the web using *Nginx*.
 Python isn't really required... any language that can publish to Redis will be able to send asynchronous notifications to users.